 Testosterone is a hormone produced by both men and women.
-Men produce it in much higher amounts.
-Levels drop with age but kidney or liver disease, alcoholism, and being overweight can also cause testosterone levels to drop.
+Levels drop with age, but kidney or liver disease, alcoholism, and being overweight can also cause testosterone levels to drop.
 Men with low testosterone might feel tired, have a low sex drive, gain weight, feel depressed, and have low self-esteem.
-Women might also experience these symptoms but it's harder to detect low testosterone as women's hormones fluctuate a lot.
-A healthy lifestyle can help boost testosterone levels or your doctor might recommend testosterone replacement therapy.
+Women might also experience these symptoms even though they have lower levels than men.
+A healthy lifestyle can help boost testosterone levels, or your doctor might recommend testosterone replacement therapy (TRT).

 What is testosterone?

-Testosterone is a sex hormone (androgen), it’s sometimes called a “male” hormone.
+Testosterone is a sex hormone (androgen).
+It’s sometimes called a “male” hormone.
 Women also produce testosterone, but in much lower amounts.
-Testosterone helps control many important processes in your body.
+Testosterone is essential for health and helps control many important processes in your body.

 Testosterone in men

-Even before birth, testosterone is already there helping reproductive organs (penis and testicles) to develop.
-During puberty, the effects of testosterone are easy to see.
-It’s responsible for:
+Even before birth, testosterone helps your reproductive organs (penis and testicles) to develop.
+During puberty, testosterone is also responsible for:

 - growth spurts

 And throughout life, testosterone helps control:

 - muscle mass and strength

 - sperm production and fertility